tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I started to use conditionals on my Django project and learned how to do pagination.

 **Thoughts**: I need to train how to do paginations more, and try to use other functions like previous page, next page, only 5 pages range, etc.

+### Day 20 June 02, 2020

+**Today's Progress**: Today I started to learn how to train my coding and logic skills on hackerrank.

+**Thoughts**: Hackerrank is a pretty cool platform, and I plan to use it everyday to improve my logic skills.